bfcoder/bootstrap-chosen-rails/README.md

 # bootstrap-chosen-rails
-An alternate stylesheet for Chosen that integrates with Bootstrap and Rails.
+An alternate stylesheet for Chosen that integrates with Bootstrap and Rails asset pipeline.